-According to Pitney Bowes, parcel revenue in 13 major countries around the world increased by 9% year over year from \$323 billion in 2018 (reflecting 87.5 billion parcels) to \$351 billion in 2019 or 103 billion parcels.
+According to Pitney Bowes, parcel revenue in 13 major countries around the world increased by 22% year over year from \$351 billion in 2019 (reflecting 103 billion parcels) to \$430 billion in 2020 (reflecting 131 billion parcels).
 In the shipping/parcel industry, the dimensions of a package are critical.
 It is not merely the measurement of a package or box - but rather the amount of space that the package or box will take up on a truck, airplane, or ship that will be transporting the package or box.
 Far too often, retailers use unfit packaging for their items, adding additional costs in materials and shipping fees.